Float Plane collides with Ahousaht water taxi

-A Tofino float plane struck an Ahousaht water taxi near First Street Dock in Tofino today.
+A Tofino float plane struck an Ahousaht water taxi near First Street Dock in Tofino on the afternoon of Oct.
+18.

 “I’m still shaking,” said witness Ken Brown of Ahousaht.

-Brown had his boat tied up at First Street Dock and heard the collision, which he said occurred between 4:15 and 4:30 p.m. on Oct.
+Brown had his boat tied up at the First Street dock and heard the collision, which he said occurred between 4:15 and 4:30 p.m. on Oct.
 18.

 Rocky Pass, skippered by Ahousaht’s Chris Frank, was just arriving in Tofino with Nuu-chah-nulth Tribal Council nurses who were working in Ahousaht that day.

-“It was the big plane, the Beaver,” said Brown, adding that the accident occurred about 200 to 300 feet off of the First Street Dock.

-“The plane made the boat come to a complete stop and I could see the terrified look on Chris’ face,” said Brown.
+“It was the big plane, the Beaver,” said Brown, adding that the accident occurred about 200 to 300 feet off of the First Street dock.
+“The plane made the boat come to a complete stop and I could see the terrified look on Chris’ face.”

 Jumping to action, Brown asked his young deckhand to untie the boat so they could go help.
-Brown pulled up alongside the sinking plane but, he said, the pontoon filled with water and the plane started leaning away from his boat.
+Brown pulled up alongside the sinking plane but, he said, as the pontoon filled with water the plane started leaning away from his boat.

 Brown noticed that the propeller was still trying to turn, and he backed up his boat to approach the plane on the opposite side.